rjqocampo/todo/readme.md

 Toggle light or dark mode to help reduce eye strain and enhance user experience during extended usage.

-# Contributions

-I owe my learnings to the open source community.
-It's an amazing place to learn, inspire and create.
-So I welcome any contributions from the community that can help enhance this project.

 # Usage
 The application provides pre-made boards and tasks for demonstration purposes.